 \subsubsection{Reflection characteristics}

 Research on propagation mechanism characteristics is the key foundation and fundamental premise for THz channel characteristics research.
-The reflection are fundamental propagation mechanism that should be thoroughly characterized to establish possible THz wireless links due to the short wavelength introduced in Section \ref{section1}.
+Reflections are fundamental propagation mechanisms that should be thoroughly characterized to establish possible THz wireless links due to the short wavelength introduced in Section \ref{section1}.
 Therefore, this subsection focuses on the analysis and modeling of the reflection propagation characteristics of THz waves.